dtvu94/pdf-creator/pdf-creator/README.md

 ### Fonts

-The **Font Manager** panel (visible when no element is selected) lets you upload WOFF font files.
+The **Font Manager** panel (visible when no element is selected) lets you upload TTF or OTF font files.
 Uploaded fonts are stored server-side during the session and registered with `@react-pdf/renderer` at export time.
-Seven bundled font families are always available: Open Sans, Roboto, Calibri, Lato, Inter, Verdana, and Arial.
+Nine bundled font families are always available: Open Sans, Roboto, Calibri, Lato, Inter, Verdana, Arial, Times New Roman, and Georgia.

 Before exporting, if any uploaded font is no longer available on the server (e.g. after a server restart), a **Missing Fonts** modal prompts you to re-upload the files.